aws/aws-cdk-rfcs/text/0510-dynamodb-global-table.md

   __Callouts__:

-* For table references, `tableName` property can be mandated for contructing arns for replicas.
+* For table references, `tableName` property can be mandated for constructing arns for replicas.
 If not mandated to keep the API similar, then we can create a predictable way of constructing the tableName instead of relying on the CloudFormation auto-created name.
 * The grant stream functions will not be able to grant stream access to replicas other than the one